acato-plugins/wp-rest-cache/readme.txt

 Yes you can!
 Use the `wp wp-rest-cache flush` command to flush caches.
 Type `wp wp-rest-cache flush --help` to see all options.

+= Is Redis Object Cache supported? =

+We are using the WordPress transient API, so as long as you are using a Redis Object Cache plugin which enables Redis caching through the transients API it is supported.

 == Screenshots ==

 1. Settings for the WP REST Cache plugin.